 Immediately, the Holy Spirit pricked me and said, “He’s taking my glory.
 He did nothing.
 I did that.
 I got him, and his family where they are today, not him.”
-God hates when we take his glory (Isaiah 42:8), but we keep doing dumb stuff like that because we’re walking in the flesh.
+God hates when we take his glory (Isaiah 42:8).

 Yes, we as saints, pray and war in the Spirit, but it’s God that does the work.
 It’s God that saves us.
 For us to take the credit is a misunderstanding of how his kingdom works and just another expression of pride.

 Pride was found in Lucifer when he looked at how smart, beautiful and talented he was; and figured it was all because of him.
 He forgot about the God who made him, ceased from giving him the glory, and became Satan.